 What positive qualities do you particularly appreciate about each of them?

 What are you most grateful for about each of them?

 Think about how you might deliver an individual encouraging message to each of your children.
 Perhaps there is something you really love/ enjoy about them and you would like to remind them of this.
-You may have to adapt your approach depending on your child’s age.

 Sometimes it is easy to encourage young children as you can simply tell them how you feel and they respond.
 With older children and teenagers you might have to pick your moment or adapt your approach to ensure they believe you are sincere.
 Prepare a special encouraging text message for each of your children that you can send at a good moment.